CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 {id="figure_tug-of-war-cases"}
 ![Specific cases in the tug-of-war scenario.](media/fig_vm_as_tug_of_war_cases.png)

 [[#figure_tug-of-war-cases]] illustrates specific cases in the tug-of-war scenario.
 In the first case, the excitatory conductance $g_e$ is very low (indicated by the small size of the excitatory guy), which represents a neuron at rest, not receiving many excitatory input signals from other neurons.
-In this case, the inhibition/leak pulls much more strongly, and keeps the membrane potential ($Vm$) down near the -70mV territory, which is also called the **resting potential** of the neuron.
+In this case, the inhibition/leak pulls much more strongly, and keeps the membrane potential ($V_m$) down near the -70mV territory, which is also called the **resting potential** of the neuron.
 As such, it is below the action potential threshold $\Theta$, and so the neuron does not output any signals itself.

 In the next case (b), the excitation is as strong as the inhibition, and this means that it can pull the membrane potential up to about the middle of the range.
 Because the firing threshold is toward the lower-end of the range, this is enough to get over threshold and fire a spike.
 The neuron will now communicate its signal to other neurons, and contribute to the overall flow of information in the brain's network.